1. About

 line_parity_inv |

-If Inband Tags is enabled, the tags are stored at the end of the chunk’s data area instead of in the spare data:
+If Inband Tags is enabled, the tags are stored at the end of the chunk’s data area instead of in the spare data, shrinking the space available for data (as noted in Parameters):

 data_bytes_per_chunk = total_bytes_per_chunk - 16